erik-balfe/smart-tree/DEVELOPMENT_PLAN.md

 ### Critical Fixes (Immediate Priority)

-1. **Fix System Directory Exclusion Logic**
+1. ✅ **Fix System Directory Exclusion Logic**
-   - Add a flag to explicitly show contents of system directories
+   - ✅ Add a flag to explicitly show contents of system directories
-   - Modify `display/state.rs` to respect this flag when rendering directories
+   - ✅ Modify `display/state.rs` to respect this flag when rendering directories
-   - Update state logic to process gitignored directories when explicitly requested
+   - ✅ Update state logic to process gitignored directories when explicitly requested

-2. **Improve .gitignore Detection and Handling**
+2. ✅ **Improve .gitignore Detection and Handling**
-   - Implement recursive .gitignore detection to respect nested .gitignore files
+   - ✅ Implement recursive .gitignore detection to respect nested .gitignore files
-   - Load and apply .gitignore rules at each directory level
+   - ✅ Load and apply .gitignore rules at each directory level
-   - Cache gitignore patterns to avoid redundant file reads
+   - ✅ Cache gitignore patterns to avoid redundant file reads
-   - Add option to toggle .gitignore consideration
+   - ✅ Add option to toggle .gitignore consideration

+3. **Implement Smart Filtering Rules System**
+   - Integrate the rule-based filtering architecture
+   - Convert gitignore handling to use the rule system
+   - Implement project type detection
+   - Create specialized rules for different project types and contexts
+   - Add configuration for enabling/disabling rules

-3. **Explicit Directory Inclusion Options**
+4. **Explicit Directory Inclusion Options**
    - Add command-line parameter to explicitly include directories that would otherwise be folded
    - Support glob patterns for directory inclusion/exclusion
    - Fix logic handling of included directories to properly scan and display their contents